neurall/terravoxel/README.md

 Since sorting milions of tris on cpu is not feasible one sollution is flipping meshes and its uv coordinates (TODO:) every 180 camera angle thus preserving back to front rendering order (classic painters algo)

+Future:

+I plan to collect further benchmarks on a lot of interesting mobile gpu.
+I will be able to do this all for free on many expensive devices.
+How?

+All thx to fantastic support of Open Source projects form wonderfull people at http://www.BrowserStack.com.